 Encoder Types and Technologies

-There are many types of encoders but they basically fall into two main sensing techniques.
+There are many different types of encoders but they basically fall into two main sensing techniques.
 Those being:

 Within those categories, there are differing encoder measurement types such as: